Society

 Sysmex Academy | It offers online programs in which trainees acquire medical and product-related knowledge. |

-Sysmex Corporation received “Human Capital Leaders 2023” and “Human Capital Management Quality 2023 Gold” awards at the “Human Capital Survey 2023*,” which was organized and implemented jointly by HR Technology Consortium, GIA., HR Research Institute, and MS&AD InterRisk Research & Consulting, Inc. Sysmex has thus been highly praised for proceeding with initiatives that view human capital investment as a medium- to long-term investment and implementing scientific approaches, such as setting indicators for investment and returns and verifying them using in-house data.
+Sysmex Corporation received “Human Capital Management Excellence 2024 Gold Award“ at the “Human Capital Survey 2024*,” which was organized and implemented jointly by HR Technology Consortium, GIA., HR Research Institute, and MS&AD InterRisk Research & Consulting, Inc. We were highly evaluated for our initiatives to enhance corporate value through human capital management.